 Filing Form 1040 With TurboTax Deluxe

-If your taxable income is $100,000 or more, you have unreported tips, distributions, self-employment earnings, income as a partner in a partnership or a shareholder in an "S" Corporation or income from an estate or trust, you must file Form 1040 and purchase a paid TurboTax edition such as TurboTax Deluxe.
+If your taxable income is $100,000 or more, you have unreported tips, distributions, self-employment earnings, income as a partner in a partnership or a shareholder in an "S" Corporation or income from an estate or trust, you must file Form 1040.
+You'll probably want to purchase a paid TurboTax edition such as TurboTax Deluxe.
 If you owe employment taxes for household employees or you want to itemize deductions, you must also file Form 1040 and use TurboTax Deluxe.

-If you are a small business owner or sole proprietor and you file Form 1040 Schedule C, "Profit or Loss From Business," purchase TurboTax Home & Business to prepare and file your federal income tax return.
-If you have rental property or investments and you must file either Form 1040 Schedule D, "Capital Gains and Losses" or Schedule E, "Supplemental Income and Loss," you can only file these schedules with TurboTax Premier or TurboTax Home & Business.
+If you are a small business owner or sole proprietor and you file Form 1040 Schedule C, "Profit or Loss From Business," purchase TurboTax Self-Employed to prepare and file your federal income tax return.
+If you have rental property or investments and you must file either Form 1040 Schedule D, "Capital Gains and Losses" or Schedule E, "Supplemental Income and Loss," you can only file these schedules with TurboTax Premier or TurboTax Self-Employed.

 Qualifying for TurboTax Freedom Edition